Dilawar Hussain (air marshal): Sitara-e-Jurat

+Flt Lt Dilawar Hussain was one of the greatest sources of inspiration for his Sqn mates throughout the operation.
+He displayed great keenness to operate in the battle area and great commitment and determination in the face of heavy odds was most inspiring.
+He flew at all times in a manner that befits the best of the fighter pilots of the PAF.
+His personal score of enemy tanks and aircraft on the ground was three aircraft, and eight tanks destroyed; one aircraft and four tanks damaged; one armoured vehicle and thirteen others destroyed; nine vehicles and one gun damaged.
+He flew ten Air Defence sorties and 17 Strike/Close support missions.
+On one occasion, he continued his mission without being in the least bit apprehensive after having been hit by ground fire.
+For his courage and high spirits in the performance of his duty, Flt Lt Dilawar Hussain is awarded SJ.

 1971 War

-Hussain was a part of the No. 14 Squadron PAF at Dacca during the Indo-Pakistani war of 1971.
-On 4 December 1971, Hussain flew the Canadair Sabre Mk6 and shot down the then Flight Lieutenant Kenneth Charles Tremenheere of No. 14 Squadron IAF.
-The victim was later taken as PoW.
+Hussain was part of the No. 14 Sqn in Dacca during the Indo-Pakistani war of 1971.
+On 4 December 1971, he flew the Canadair Sabre Mk6 and shot down Flight Lieutenant Kenneth Charles Tremenheere of No. 14 Sqn, who was later taken as a Prisoner of War.
 On 6 December, Hussain flew with a group of four F-86s to support Pakistani soldiers in the Comilla Sector near Dacca.
-During this mission, one of the officers under command of Hussain, Flying Officer Shamshad reportedly shot an IAF Hunter.
+During this mission, one of the officers under his command, Flying Officer Shamshad reportedly shot down an IAF Hunter.

 Post war

-After participating in two major wars, Hussain remained in the Air Force.
-Later he commanded the No. 14 Squadron, which was later modernized with JF-17 Thunder.

-He held the appointment Director of Operations at the Air Headquarters.
-He also served as Commanding Officer of the Combat Commanders' School as a Group Captain.
+After participating in two major wars, Hussain later commanded the No. 14 Sqn.
+He held the appointment of Director of Operations at the Air Headquarters and also served as Commanding Officer of the Combat Commanders' School as a Group Captain.
 As an Air commodore, he was appointed as Base Commander PAF Base Mushaf, and Assistant Chief of Air Staff (Operations).
 Upon elevation to the rank of Air vice-marshal, he served as Deputy Chief of the Air Staff (Operations).
 He also headed the Pakistan Aeronautical Complex.